ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 server.
 An HTTP/3 server is the server that terminates HTTP/3 connections; a WebTransport server is an application that accepts WebTransport sessions, which can be accessed via an HTTP/3 server.
-An application client is user or developer-provided code, often untrusted, that uses the interface offered by the WebTransport client to communicate with an application server, which in turn uses the interface offered by the WebTransport server to accept incoming WebTransport sessions.
+An application client is user or developer-provided code, often untrusted, that utilizes the interface offered by the WebTransport client to communicate with an application server.
+The application server uses the interface offered by the WebTransport server to accept incoming WebTransport sessions.

 # Overview